minorsecond/Epi/README.md

 Epi
 ===
 SEIR model for various diseases.
 Paramaters are set by user input to allow quick adjustment of disease characteristics.
 This program writes results to a CSV file for further analysis.
+The script also creates file entitled parameters.log which contains the parameters you have chosen.

 You must have the Text::CSV module installed for this code to run.
 In terminal, run the following to install: